R-Suresh/ToolChoiceConfusion/README.md

 results_scaled/task_metrics.csv
 ```

 These generated outputs are ignored by Git.

-Raw traces are not included in this public repository because they may contain model outputs, request metadata, local paths, or other run-specific information.
+Raw traces are not included in this public repository because they may contain model outputs, prompts, request IDs, local paths, or other run-specific metadata.

 ## Reproducing the analysis tables